Phylum: Chordata - Class: Mammalia - Order: Chiroptera - Family: Vespertilionidae

-Barbastelle Bats are quite rare in Britain and indeed across Europe, but they are found albeit in small numbers throughout much of Wales.
-These bats are of medium size, having a head-and-body length of 4 to 5.5cm and weighing between 6 and 13gm.
+Barbastelle Bats are quite rare in Britain and indeed across most of Europe, but they are found albeit in small numbers in southern England and Wales.
+These bats are of medium size, having a wingspan of 26 - 29cm, a head-and-body length of 4 to 5.5cm and a weight of 6 - 13gm.

 A distinguishing feature of this species is its very broad ears, joined at the top of its head; it also has a very blunt pug-like face.

 You may see Barbastelle Bats along wooded river valleys and along lake shores, where they fly low over the water and dip down occasionally to drink.
 Barbastelles often emerge before dark and fly in the deep shade of woodland edges until open areas are dark enough for their safety.

 In summer Barbastelle Bats are sometimes found roosting in hollow trees and in buildings, but little is known about the location of their maternity colonies.

 Although the winter roosting sites of Barbastelle Bats are also something of a mystery, they have been found in cold underground sites, where they generally hang free.
 Barbastelles have also been found occasionally in winter roosts among tree roots.